koopthekoopa/wii-ipl/libs/RVLFaceLib/README.md

 # Revolution Face Library Decompilation
-A decompilation of the RVLFaceLib Mii library from the Wii Menu.
+A decompilation of the Revolution Face library (RVLFaceLib) from the Wii Menu.
+Used for Miis.